 Honey and Chamomile Spray

-Create a mega-soothing, all-natural antiseptic spray by dissolving one teaspoon of raw honey into two cups chamomile tea, and transferring the mixture to a small spray bottle to spray directly onto baby's bottom (be sure to let it cool completely first!).
+Create a mega-soothing, all-natural antiseptic spray by dissolving one teaspoon of raw honey into two cups of chamomile tea, and transferring the mixture to a small spray bottle to spray directly onto baby's bottom (be sure to let it cool completely first!).

 Oatmeal Baths